uea-teaching/python-introduction/lectures/environments/env.md

 The first line  sets the new environment name
 <!-- .element: class="fragment" -->

-Note: You can create an environment file (environment.yml) manually.
+Note: For better control, you can create an environment file (environment.yml) manually.
 Useful for sharing code.

 --